 So I ordered one on Amazon, that had a decent number of reviews, all positive about the effect it’s had on them waking up more gently and less groggy in the mornings and sat waiting excitedly.
 I’d give anything to be able to function properly before midday.
 By the time I’m able to do anything, half my day has already gone.

 I also found that throughout the night when I was waking up and tossing and turning (I’m very restless and don’t sleep through the night at all) I kept looking at the time on the clock, out of some weird new habit.
-I was doing it without thinking, probably as the time was lit up to the side of me, in a dark room, so I was drawn to it every time my eyes opened, and this only worsened my ability to wake up feeling refreshed.
+I was doing it without thinking, probably as the time was lit up to the side of me, in a dark room, so I was drawn to it every time my eyes opened.